 Why bother about protection of plant varieties?

 One of the most fascinating and valuable facts in life is men’s ability to modify nature & adapt it for the benefit of humanity.
-Plant breeding is the best example where humans have succeeded in turning wild and unedible plants into domesticated and edible varieties.
+Plant breeding is the best example where humans have succeeded in turning wild and inedible plants into domesticated and edible varieties.
 Today, these varieties are found daily in our tables, nurture us & help us to be healthy & fit.
 Plant variety production is also key to solving problems of food security.
 But modern plant varieties are not freely accessible.
 They are usually protected by intellectual property rights (mostly by patents and plant breeder’s rights), which may promote food security or insecurity and affect industrial sectors such as pharmaceuticals, textiles, and forestry.
 The challenge is to find an appropriate legal framework that balances all stakeholders’ interest in pursue of societal welfare.
 Isn’t this a good reason to care about a topic that makes a real difference in people’s lives?

 Do we need a blog?